 Located approximately 30km south of Tenterfield and 60km north of Glen Innes, Bolivia Hill is a geographical landmark on the picturesque New England Tableland in northern New South Wales.
 Sitting on a north-eastern slope of Bolivia Hill, our 136 hectare property is characterised by large granite outcrops and open eucalypt forest.

 We invite you to enjoy a stay on Bolivia Hill in The Gatehouse which offers purpose-built quality accommodation for 2 people, with spectacular views over historic Bolivia Station and on to the ranges beyond.

 The Gatehouse is self-contained studio-style accommodation.
 Features include:

 - cedar slat floor in the luxury bathroom

-- fully-equipped kitchen with full-size fridge, microwave, electric kettle, toaster, rice cooker and that fabulous wood fired stove
+- fully-equipped kitchen with full-size fridge, microwave, electric kettle, toaster, rice cooker, electric frypan and that fabulous wood fired stove

 - satellite TV linked to sound system, and

 - and 9 m x 3 m verandah with BBQ and breathtaking 180° views.

 A Stay on Bolivia Hill has something to offer all year round.